 A.A.
 Support for Family and Friends

 While family and friends can attend open meetings with people, they can also support each other in their own meetings through Al-Anon.
 Teenagers with alcoholic parents or relatives also have the option of attending Alateen meetings, which can help them cope with a loved one’s addiction.

 Alcoholics Anonymous meetings can be very helpful for recovery; however, people may benefit from combining A.A. with other treatment options.
-If you or a loved one are interested in recovery from alcohol addiction, call (800) 660-0986 at any time for confidential help from a national referral service.
+If you or a loved one are interested in recovery from alcohol addiction, call 1-888-439-3435 Who Answers? at any time for confidential help from a national referral service.